 Reading Well for Young People

-At a time when 1 in 10 young people have a diagnosable mental health issue, Bournemouth Libraries have launched a scheme to support them with expert endorsed books available to borrow for free.
+At a time when 1 in 10 young people have a diagnosable mental health issue, BCP Libraries have launched a scheme to support them with expert endorsed books available to borrow for free.

 Reading Well for young people’s recommended reading list of 35 books were selected by mental health experts and young people.
 The list includes a wide range of self-help and information titles, as well as memoir, graphic novels and fiction, from hugely influential novels The Curious Incident of the Dog in the Night-Time by Mark Haddon and The Perks of Being a Wallflower by Stephen Chbosky and popular non-fiction such as Mind Your Head by Juno Dawson and The Self-Esteem Team’s Guide to Sex, Drugs and WTFs?!! to the self-help guides Banish Your Body Image Thief and Breaking Free from OCD.